-Although the cost share requirement applies to the entire project, including work performed by members of the project team other than the prime recipient, the prime recipient is legally responsible for paying the entire cost share.
+Although the cost share requirement applies to the entire U.S. project proposed under this FOA, including work performed by members of the U.S. project team other than the prime recipient, the prime recipient is legally responsible for paying the entire cost share.
 If the funding agreement is terminated prior to the end of the project period, the prime recipient is required to contribute at least the cost share percentage of total expenditures incurred through the date of termination.